-AMS (Acute Mountain Sickness) occurs in some people when they travel to altitudes over 3,000m.
-Mild symptoms of AMS include dizziness, fatigue, nausea or loss of appetite, breathlessness or headache.
+This tour has been carefully designed to minimise the effects of Altitude Sickness whilst in Lijiang.
+Please be prepared for mild symptoms of Altitude Mountain Sickness (AMS) which include dizziness, fatigue, nausea, loss of appetite, breathlessness, headache and disturbed sleep.
 These usually develop over the first 36 hours at altitude and not immediately on arrival.
 AMS symptoms are experienced by people of varying ages and levels of fitness, and usually the symptoms will subside after a day or so.
 If symptoms worsen, you should seek medical advice and descend in altitude immediately.
-It is recommended to drink more water, non-alcoholic and noncaffeinated drinks and avoid exertion after arriving in altitude over 3,000m.
+The following precautions may help to prevent or lessen the effects of AMS: